Zencrack Support

 For both license types

-The required finite element interface(s) for the installation.
+We need to know the required finite element interface(s) for the installation.

 License server